Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 Gender-based purchasing patterns: Women are responsible for roughly 70% of total sales, while men account for 30%.
 Women also show higher sales performance than men across all age groups.

-Seasonal trends: December is the highest-selling month, while January consistently records the lowest sales volume.
+Seasonal trends: A clear overall seasonal pattern was identified, with December emerging as the highest-selling month, while February consistently recorded the lowest sales volume.

 Top-performing categories and customers: The dashboard highlights the highest-revenue product sub-categories and the top five high-value customers, helping focus on the most profitable areas.

 Dynamic filtering: Slicers for year and payment method enable category-wise performance analysis for specific selections.

+### The following picture shows the insights for the year 2020 using slicer filters
 ![image alt](https://github.com/Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/blob/fe58446e50bca760e96409285b9b155b941b95bc/2020.png)